omunroe-com/navewiki/Sequential-execution.md

     catch err
     	console.log 'CAUGHT', err

-Feedback and critisism is welcome.
+Feedback and criticism is welcome.

 Have fun!